imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 - `package.json`: Defines the pnpm workspaces for client and server and contains scripts to run both concurrently.
 - `README.md`: High-level overview of the project, features, and setup instructions.
 - `PLAN.md`: A detailed technical planning document outlining the architecture, feature specifications, and development roadmap.
+- `TEST-IMPLEMENTATION-SUMMARY.md`: Comprehensive documentation of the test suite implementation, including setup, coverage areas, test results, and maintenance guidelines for the Vitest-based testing infrastructure.
 - `ARCHITECTURE.md`: Comprehensive documentation of architectural decisions, design principles, security considerations, and technical guidelines.
 - `.github/prompts/usefulprompts.prompt.md`: AI prompt template for automated codebase analysis and documentation updates.
 - `.npmrc`: pnpm configuration file with settings for peer dependencies and hoisting.